Triangular Ring Resonator: Direct measurement of the parity-odd parameters of the photon sector of SME: Conclusions

 \section{Conclusions}

 We have introduced a new resonator: the Triangular Ring resonator.
 We have shown that the difference between the clockwise and anti-clockwise resonant frequencies of a vacuum TR resonator measures the birefringence parity-odd parameters of the photon's sector of the minimal Standard Model Extension (mSME).
-Using current technology shall lead to the direct measurement of these parameters with a sensitivity better than parts in $10^{17}$, which is four orders of magnitude improvement.
+Utilizing the current technology leads to the direct measurement of these parameters with a sensitivity better than parts in $10^{17}$, which is four orders of magnitude improvement.
+We also have reported that the partially filled triangular resonator measures the non-birefringence parity-odd parameters of the QED sector of the mSME.

 We also have realized that after designing new rotating tables, tables that rotate perpendicular to the equipotential surface, a TR resonator and ordinary Fabry-Perot resonators shall provide new constraints on the form of the non-minimal coupling between curvature of the space-time geometry and QED.
 They will report whether or not the light speed is the same in all directions near the Earth.
 The current direct resonator experiments report that the light speed is the same tangent to the equipotential surface (geoid).
 The new table shall experimentally measure and would report the constancy of the light speed in all directions with about a precision of $3 nm/s$.